sb-ph/portfolio-starter/README.md

 [![Deploy with ZEIT](https://zeit.co/button)](https://zeit.co/import/project?template=https://github.com/sb-ph/portfolio-starter)

+TODO add info about what happens next

-#### 4. Edit content
+#### 4. Edit content in GitHub

-See the [content editing documentation](#) to learn more about where your content lives and how to edit it.
-The first thing you’ll want to do is edit your [global data](#) so that your website has the correct title and URL.

-To edit or add content without the command line, you need to use GitHub’s interface to navigate your files within your repository.
-All of your website content lives in the [`/content`](/content) folder.
+To edit or add content without the command line, you need to use GitHub’s interface to navigate your files within the [`/content`](/content) folder in your repository.
+See the [content editing documentation](#editing-content) to learn more about the structure of the `/content` folder and each of the files within it, particularly the [global data](#global-data) file that includes your website title and URL.

-To save your edits or additions, you have to commit your changes using GitHub’s interface.
-This stores your changes in GitHub and will automatically deploy your changes to Netlify or ZEIT if you hooked one of them up in the previous step.
-For more on what a commit is, see the [GitHub Glossary](https://help.github.com/en/github/getting-started-with-github/github-glossary).
-When you commit an edit or an addition in GitHub, you can use the default commit message that is pre-filled.
-You should always commit directly to the `master` branch (the default setting) since this will ensure that your change gets deployed.

-To edit a page, you must click the page to open it in GitHub and then click the Edit button with the pencil icon in the upper-right corner above the page contents.
+To edit a page, you must open the relevant file in GitHub and then click the Edit button (the button with the pencil icon) in the upper-right corner above the page contents.

-If you want to add a new page, you must navigate to the [`posts`](/content/posts), [`projects`](/content/projects), or [`pages`](/content/pages) folder and then click the “Create new file” button near the top of the page.
-This will open a new editor page where you add your filename and file contents.
+If you want to add a new page, you must navigate to the [`posts`](/content/posts), [`projects`](/content/projects), or [`pages`](/content/pages) folder depending on what you want to add and then click the “Create new file” button near the top of the page.
+This will open a new editor page where you can add your filename and file contents.
 Since all text content is written in Markdown, the filename must end in `md` (i.e. `my-post-name.md`).

 If you want to add media, you must navigate to the [`media`](/content/media) folder and then click the “Upload files” button near the top of the page.
 This will give you an area to upload one or more files.
-See the [media guidance](#) for tips on file types and sizes.
+See the [media guidance](#media) for tips on file types and sizes.

+To save edits or additions made in GitHub, you must commit your changes using GitHub’s interface at the base of the page.
+If you hooked up Netlify or ZEIT in the previous step, a commit will also tell GitHub to automatically deploy your changes.
+For more on what a commit is, see the [GitHub Glossary](https://help.github.com/en/github/getting-started-with-github/github-glossary).
+When you commit an edit or an addition directly in GitHub, you can use the default commit message that is pre-filled and should commit directly to the `master` branch (the default setting).

 ### Command line setup